truthcoin/www.truthcoin.info/_posts/2015-11-24-drivechain.md

 ### Other

-#### How is this ("Drivechain", or "DC") differenet, or more specific, from the concepts in Appendix B of [the sidechains whitepaper](https://blockstream.com/sidechains.pdf) (the "Blockstream Version", or "BV")?
+#### How is this ("Drivechain", or "DC") different, or more specific, from the concepts in Appendix B of [the sidechains whitepaper](https://blockstream.com/sidechains.pdf) (the "Blockstream Version", or "BV")?

 Drivechain itself is most-similar to this suggestion: